 - Click SET DATA FRESHNESS.

 Different connectors support different data refresh rates, as follows.
-Note that Google measurement products, such as Ads, Analytics, Campaign Manager, Search Console, YouTube Analytics, and others, refresh every 12 hours.
+Note that Google marketing and measurement products, such as Google Ads, Google Analytics, Campaign Manager 360, Search Console, YouTube Analytics, and others, refresh every 12 hours.
 That rate can't be changed.